sagelabs/standards/javascript/nodejs/identify-and-use-common-design-patterns.md

 3. Use industry conventions to handle synchronous exceptions
 4. Use industry conventions to handle type errors
 5. Use industry conventions to catch asynchronous errors
+6. Identify and use the revealing module pattern
+7. Use a linter with JavaScript

 ---